domenic/unhandled-rejections-browser-spec/README.md

 - Implementations should use the handled/unhandled state of promise rejections (as defined in HTML) when determining what to log on the console.
 That is, intercepting an `unhandledrejection` event and calling `preventDefault()` should prevent the corresponding rejection from showing up in the developer console.

+- Implementations are free to limit the size of the rejected promises weak set.

 ## WARNING!!

 The above HTML-side algorithm is probably not be exactly right, especially in regard to timing.
 When implementing something similar in io.js ([nodejs/io.js#758](https://github.com/nodejs/io.js/pull/758)), we found that our initial implementation could cause strange issues, equivalent to the following: